eyounx/VirtualTaobao/README.md

 How VirtualTaobao was trained is described in
 > Jing-Cheng Shi, Yang Yu, Qing Da, Shi-Yong Chen, and An-Xiang Zeng.
 [Virtual-Taobao: Virtualizing real-world online retail environment for reinforcement learning](https://arxiv.org/abs/1805.10000).
 In: Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI’19), Honolulu, HI, 2019.

-Anyone uses this simulator should give credit to the above reference.
+Anyone can this simulator freely, but should give credit to the above reference.

 ### Installation